MileHacker Logo

 Accessible Attractions

 Archaeological sites often feature uneven terrain and stairs, limiting wheelchair access.
-Newer facilities including modern shopping malls or hotels may offer some amenities for people with disabilities.
+Newer facilities including modern shopping malls or hotels may offer some accessible features.

 Site Accessibility